Written by Elise Perraud, NEDonBoard COO

 NEDonBoard in association with Resilient Corporates conducted a boardroom reflections survey, opened for input in December 2020 and January 2021.
 In this blog, we share the survey findings.
 Over 500 business leaders contributed to the survey and the NEDonBoard community represented 12% of participants.
 NEDonBoard responses are broadly in line with the overall results.

-Engaging with stakeholders has been more important than ever (hence the focus of upcoming 2021 NEDonBoard virtual events).
+Engaging with stakeholders has been more important than ever.

 - 44% of NEDonBoard respondents reported higher engagement between their organisation and the non-executive directors.
 Throughout 2020, you told us about more frequent board meetings, new WhatsApp groups, daily calls between the non-executive directors and senior management (as well as Sunday calls between the chair and the CEO).
 Some NEDs also had to take on a more operational role than they would under normal business circumstances – this is particularly true of non-executives serving on the board of SMEs.
 Only 11% of NEDonBoard respondents indicated that tensions between the CEO and the board emerged.